f-dx/Awesome-Targeted-Individuals/declaration.md

 The Call

-Join the TRC today.
+Join the neurolaws.org today.
 Begin in your trusted circle.
 Speak truth.
 Demand compensation.
 Live with dignity.
 The cartel cannot ignore us.
 It cannot outlast us.
 It cannot break us.
 We are the resistance.
 We are the future.
 We begin now.